 MetaXL keeps pushing the envelope of innovation in meta-analysis.
 Version 1 introduced the quality effects (QE) model,

 Meta-analysis is a statistical method to combine the results of epidemiological studies in order to increase power.
 Basically,

 There are two main issues with meta-analysis: heterogeneity between studies, and publication bias.
 Heterogeneity is usually dealt with

 by employing the random effects (RE) model.
 However the RE estimator, as explained in the MetaXL User Guide, underestimates the

-statistical error and has a larger mean squared error (MSE) than even the fixed effects estimator and for these reasons is seriously flawed and
+statistical error and has a larger mean squared error (MSE) than even the fixed effects estimator.
+It also makes unjustifiable changes to study weights.
+For these reasons it is seriously flawed and

 1) The IVhet model provides a quasi-likelihood based expansion of the confidence interval around the inverse variance weighted

 pooled estimate when studies exhibit heterogeneity (without inappropriate changes to individual study weights, as the random effects model does), thus keeping the MSE lower than with the random effects

-information on study quality into the analysis, thereby affording the opportunity for further reduction in estimator MSE beyond that of the IVhet model.
+2) The QE model allows incorporating information on study quality into the analysis, thereby affording the opportunity for further reduction in estimator MSE beyond that of the IVhet model.

 Much of the heterogeneity between study results is explained by differences in study quality, and it is preferable to make use of this information explicitly.

 More background on these alternatives is

-Publication bias can occur, among other reasons, because studies with ‘positive’ results are more likely to get
+Publication bias can occur, among other reasons, because studies with ‘positive’ results are more likely

-published than ones with ‘negative’ results.
+to get published than ones with ‘negative’ results.
 Traditionally, the funnel plot is used to detect possible publication bias, but this plot is often hard to interpret.
 MetaXL now offers an

 alternative, the Doi plot, which is much easier to interpret.